Vittal17/real-time-data-pipeline/README.md

 # Real-Time Data Pipeline with AWS Kinesis and Python

 ## Overview
 This project builds a real-time data pipeline using AWS Kinesis, Python, and S3.
 It simulates streaming data (e.g., fake tweets or bomb threat logs) and processes it instantly, storing results in the cloud.
-It’s designed to showcase skills in cloud computing, Python, and event-driven systems—perfect for tackling scenarios like the 2024 India hoax bomb threats.
+It’s designed to showcase skills in cloud computing, Python, and event-driven systems—perfect for tackling scenarios like the 2024 Indian airlines hoax bomb threats.

 ### Features
 - **Producer**: Generates fake tweets and sends them to a Kinesis stream.